xuru/pyvisdk/docs/source/do/host_patch_manager_status.rst

     .. py:attribute:: reason

-        Possible reasons why an update is not applicable to the ESX host.
+        Possible reasons why an update is not applicable to the ESX host.See HostPatchManagerReason

     .. py:attribute:: reconnectRequired